 Having experienced these health inequities, he became fascinated with the Cuban public healthcare model and the way that their health outcomes match those of developed nations at a fraction of the cost.
 Being able to actually travel to Cuba and witnessing how their system functions has allowed him to think of different ways that we can re-structure how healthcare can be delivered in the United States, especially in disenfranchised areas.
 Christian hopes to become an educator in border communities someday to teach about effective health practices and methods.

-Christian’s advice for students and graduates trying to start a public health career:
+Christian’s public health career advice for students and graduates

 Don’t invalidate your academic or personal experience.
 When he applied to MEDICC, he feared that the lack of a global health background would automatically disqualify him for the position.
 However, during his interview he mentioned how his experiences growing up and the courses he took in college related to the program’s vision and how he would be an asset for the organization overall.

 Field work: He had the opportunity to talk with faculty from the Cuban National School of Public Health and they have emphasized the importance of on-site experience.
 Almost 50% of the Cuban Public Health education curriculum consists of students working in hospitals, institutions, and community center.
 This bridges the gap between theoretical and practical experience.
 It’s important to find ways to apply your educational experience on the field, especially in communities where you would like to work in.